Kariton/graftorio2/README.md

    - there is no need to configure anything:
    - Prometheus is already configured as default datasource
 6. launch factorio
-7. install the "graftorio2" mod via the mods menu
+7. install the "graftorio-ng" mod via the mods menu
 8. load up your game, and see your statistics in the Grafana dashboards

 ## Hosting